 How to Use It

 It's important to use Liquin in small amounts.
 Just a drop or so for every inch you squirt out of a standard 37ml tube of paint.
-You can keep adding an extra drop of Liquin to each subsequent layer.
+You can add an extra drop of Liquin to each subsequent layer.

 If you use Liquin (or any other type of alkyd resin), make sure to use it in all of the layers in your painting.
 You want to avoid putting fast drying paint over slow drying paint and it's the best way to ensure the paint film will remain strong over time.